bitmarket-net/api/README.md

 A special case is: if 0 PLN is used, you can say cancel the 100 unused PLN and set the position to 0 PLN, in effect, removing the position altogether.

 From the call to `marginList`, you get `fiatTotal` and `fiatOpened` for each margin positions.
 If `fiatOpened` is less than `fiatTotal` (position not fully opened), then you can cancel the unopened margin and call the `marginCancel` with the value between `fiatTotal` and `fiatOpened` to reduce the position value.

-Moreover, if the position is not opened at all, `fiatOpened` is 0, then this will permanently remove the margin position.
+If the position is not opened at all, `fiatOpened` is 0, and sending 0 as `amount` will permanently remove the margin position.

 <a name="api_marginModify"></a>
 ### `marginModify` - modify position parameters